pytask-dev/pytask/docs/source/how_to_guides/writing_custom_nodes.md

 Here are some explanations.

 - The node does not need to inherit from the protocol {class}`pytask.PPathNode`, but you can do it to be more explicit.
 - The node has three attributes
-  - `name` identifies the node in the DAG so the name must be unique.
+  - `name` identifies the node in the DAG, so the name must be unique.
-  - `value` is the general way for a node to carry a value.
-Here, it is the path to the file.
-  - `path` is a duplicate of `value` and identfies the node as a path node that is handled a little bit differently than normal nodes within pytask.
+  - `path` holds the path to the file and identifies the node as a path node that is handled a little bit differently than normal nodes within pytask.